peterhinch/micropython-epaper/README.md

 ``setpixelfast()`` Set or clear a pixel.
 Arguments ``x, y, black``.
 Caller must check bounds.
 Uses the viper emitter for maximum speed.

+The following methods are intended to support micropower operation using external power control hardware.
+They should not be used in normal opertion as in this cse the flash device is mounted automatically.

+``mountflash()`` Power up the panel and mount the flash device.

+``umountflash()`` Unmount the flash memory and power down the panel.

 ### Properties